Unwind: What to do when taking care of YOU feels like just another task on our to-do list

 That’s self-care.

 As a presenter on well-being, I have collected copious ideas for handling most of life’s tribulations, be they mental, emotional, physical, nutritional, spiritual, cultural, financial, intellectual, occupational, environmental or relational.
-These activities reset and repair your systems, many of them are , and all are supported by anecdotal evidence.
+These activities reset and repair your systems, many of them are supported by research, and all are supported by anecdotal evidence.
 Yet, even reading that list of life areas to address can be overwhelming and lead to inertia.

 Go easy on yourself.
 Slow your breathing.
 Stretch your arms between e-mails.
 Touch your toes between Zoom meetings.
 Stand in the sunshine for a few minutes.